CyberSec-Dev/FairECom/README.md

 Customer, Vendor, and Bank each have a project, which are placed in the `FairCustomer`, `FairVendor`and `FairBank`folders respectively.
 There are two projects on the Manager side, which are placed in the `FairManager` and `FairPBB`folders.

 ####  Technology
-The FairPBB is a project based on Spring Boot, and uses web3j library to provide Ethereum related support.
+The FairPBB is a project based on [Spring Boot](https://spring.io/projects/spring-boot/) , and uses [web3j](http://web3j.io/) library to provide Ethereum related support.

 `FairCustomer`, `FairVendor`,`FairBank` and `FairManager`use  Java's built-in cryptography tools(i.e., SHA, RSA) and  use socket to realize the communication of four users.